Michael A. Monsoor: Garden Grove High School Memorial Stadium

 As part of modernization, Garden Grove High School, where Michael Monsoor attended, dedicated the newly built stadium to him, naming it "Michael Monsoor Memorial Stadium".

-Damn Few: Making the Modern SEAL Warrior
+Books

-Michael Monsoor is mentioned in the book of Rorke Denver "Damn Few: Making the Modern SEAL Warrior".
+Michael Monsoor is mentioned in the book by Rorke Denver, Damn Few: Making the Modern SEAL Warrior.

+and has a chapter about his story and is pictured on the cover of the 2008 book The Sheriff of Ramadi: Navy SEALs and the Winning of al-Anbar by Dick Couch.